The confusion is semantic, not calendrical

 Use the live Chingam 1 day view for sunrise, tithi, nakshatra, and the overall day frame before a morning start.

-Use the Vishu guide when the question is really about the ritual new-year observance rather than the Malayalam calendar year-start.
+Open the Vishu guide when the question is really about the ritual new-year observance rather than the Malayalam civic year-start.

 Place Chingam 1 inside the wider Kerala festival year and compare it with Vishu, Onam, and the other seasonal guides.

-If the Malayalam New Year trigger is tied to a formal business or opening decision, move into a more exact August timing check.
+If the Malayalam year-start trigger is tied to a formal business or opening decision, move into a stricter August timing check.